pimkievee/eks-vpc-module/README.md

-   Setup AWS Credentials:
+1. Setup AWS Credentials:

 Ensure AWS CLI is properly configured with necessary permissions.

-Deploy the VPC and EKS Cluster:
+2. Deploy the VPC and EKS Cluster:

 Modify configuration files as needed (e.g., VPC settings, IAM roles) and execute deployment scripts.

-Install Istio:
+3. Install Istio:

 Use Istio installation files and follow the provided instructions to install Istio into the cluster.

-Deploy Add-ons:
+4. Deploy Add-ons:

 Prometheus and Grafana: Use Helm to install Prometheus and Grafana monitoring tools.
 EFS CSI Driver: Install the EFS CSI driver to enable EFS support for persistent volumes.

-Configure Monitoring and Metrics:
+5. Configure Monitoring and Metrics:

 Access Grafana dashboard and configure Prometheus for monitoring your cluster and applications.

-Directory Structure
+<span style="font-size: larger;">Directory Structure</span>

 /scripts: Deployment scripts and automation tools.
 /config: Configuration files for VPC, IAM, Kubernetes manifests, etc.
 /istio: Istio installation and configuration files.